rockerest/log/README.md

     If you use \*nix, `node` is **not** the correct package in your [distribution's repositories](http://packages.ubuntu.com/lucid/node); you need to install `nodejs`.

     Sometimes the `node` command is not registered properly.
 This usually depends on the mechanism by which you installed Node.
 If `node -v` just isn't a command on your system, you can [try this](http://stackoverflow.com/a/18130296/597122).
 In most cases, all you need to do is `sudo ln -s /usr/bin/nodejs /usr/bin/node`.
-For Windows users, make sure the install directory for `node` is in your system %PATH.
+For Windows users, make sure the install directory for `node` is in your system `%PATH%`.

 - you will need to install Bower and Grunt globally